CameronScully/darelist/README.md

 - [ ] Layout fixes for dare allocation
 - [ ] Toggle for judge player for dare immunity
 - [ ] NSFW Filter

+## Bugs
+- [ ] If a player is allocated the same dare twice,  failed one dare fails the other too.